plone/training/ttw/rapido.rst

       <span>Answer to the Ultimate Question of Life, the Universe, and Everything: {answer}</span>

-Exercise 3: Create an element to display the votes
+Exercise 3: Create An Element To Display The Votes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's replace the "0" value in our rate block with a computed value.